MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/power-automate-approval-email-information.md

 ## Commercial

-For commercial Power Automate (all geos), approval emails may come from any IP in the following Sender Policy Framework (SPF) record.
+For commercial Power Automate (all geos), approval emails might come from any IP in the following Sender Policy Framework (SPF) record.
 We always recommend allowing the SPF record to be listed instead of individual IP addresses to make sure your emails aren't impacted.

 > [!NOTE]
 > SPF records can be updated when more servers and regions are added.
 For the most up-to-date IP address ranges, you can look up the SPF record for `_spf1-meo.microsoft.com`.